phpDocumentor/phpDocumentor/README.md

 phpDocumentor is an application that is capable of analyzing your PHP source code and DocBlock comments to generate a complete set of API Documentation.

-Inspired by phpDocumentor 1 and JavaDoc it continues to innovate and is up to date with the latest technologies and PHP language features.
+Inspired by phpDocumentor 1 and JavaDoc, it continues to innovate and is up to date with the latest technologies and PHP language features.

 phpDocumentor v3 (Stable)
 ------------------------------------